prologin/iorgen/CONTRIBUTING.md

 practices.

 Also, all code uses [type
 hints](https://docs.python.org/3/library/typing.html).
-This helps tool to check the code better.
+This helps tools to check the code better.

 To ensure your code follow the coding style, please run the `./check_code.sh` script.